 Oracle's iRecruitment is a module within the company's Human Resources Management Systems that automates the entire recruitment process, matching candidates to jobs and ranking candidates for job vacancies.
 It also initiates and schedules interviews, verifies background information and extends offers to candidates.

-When job applicants apply for a position at a large company through online employment services such as Monster.com, recruiters typically receive the information via e-mail, Villanueva
+When job applicants apply for a position at a large company through online employment services such as Monster.com, recruiters typically receive the information via e-mail, Villanueva said.

 "A recruiter needs to find a way to sort all the candidates and we put the information into a consistent format that makes the process easier," he said.